 As stated in section 253 of the Crimes Act 1900 (NSW), the maximum penalty for the crime of forgery is imprisonment for 10 years.
 However, the Court also has the ability to impose less significant penalties where appropriate.
 This may take form of a reduced gaol term or non-custodial sentences such as community corrections orders and intensive correction orders.
 In some instances, upon consideration of the crime, personal circumstances and any past criminal history, the Court may use their discretion to deal with the matter by means of a section 10 dismissal, whereby no conviction will be recorded.

-If you or someone you know is facing forgery charges, contact our criminal defence law firm immediately to organise a FREE first consultation for specific advice relating to the penalties that may be enforced.
+If you or someone you know is facing forgery charges, contact our criminal defence law firm immediately to organise a consultation for specific advice relating to the penalties that may be enforced.

 In order to be found guilty of forgery, the prosecution must prove beyond a reasonable doubt that you did commit the crime as per section 253 of the Crimes Act 1900 (NSW).
 Therefore, the prosecution must establish the following elements: